Skip to Content

 What Is Involved in the Probate Process?

-The probate process in Columbia, like elsewhere in Maryland, is a court-supervised procedure for authenticating a will if there is one and distributing the estate according to the deceased’s wishes or state law.
+The probate process in Columbia, like elsewhere in Maryland, is a court-supervised procedure for authenticating a will, if there is one, and distributing the estate according to the deceased’s wishes or state law.
 This process involves validating the will, inventorying the deceased’s property, appraising that property, paying off debts and taxes, and finally distributing the remaining property as the will instructs or as provided by Maryland law if no will exists.
-Legal guidance through this process can significantly reduce the time and complexity involved, so working with a knowledgeable estate planning attorney in Columbia at Albers & Associates can be so beneficial.
+Legal guidance through this process can significantly reduce the time and complexity involved, which is why working with a knowledgeable estate planning attorney in Columbia at Albers & Associates can be so beneficial.

 How Often Should I Update My Estate Plan?

 Yes, estate planning attorneys are vital in preparing living wills and healthcare directives.
 These documents outline your medical wishes in case you cannot make decisions for yourself.
-They ensure your healthcare preferences are respected and relieve your family from making those difficult choices during challenging times.
-At Albers & Associates, we understand the sensitive nature of these directives and provide compassionate guidance throughout the drafting process, ensuring your healthcare intentions are clearly documented and legally binding.
+They help make sure your healthcare preferences are respected and relieve your family from making those difficult choices during challenging times.
+At Albers & Associates, we understand the sensitive nature of these directives and provide compassionate guidance throughout the drafting process, helping your healthcare intentions be clearly documented and legally binding.

 Contact Our Estate Planning Attorney in Columbia Today